 The biggest con of this form of heating is the lack of efficiency and relatively high cost to run these systems.
 Some homeowners worry about humidity levels or smells coming from baseboard heating units, but a clean and properly functioning unit shouldn’t cause excessive moisture or dryness in the air, or produce chemical or burning smells.
 Contact a professional if anything seems out of the ordinary with your system.

-- Takes up valuable space along your baseboards, limiting where you can position furniture and home decor
+Baseboard heating isn’t the most attractive thing to have along your baseboards.
+Not only that, but they do take up space along your baseboards, limiting where you can position furniture and home decor.

 Alternatives Types of Heating Systems